FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-notification.md

 Known in Dashboard 1.0 as a "Toast", this widget displays text/HTML in a small window that will appear on the screen for a defined duration of time (`timeout`) and at a defined location on the screen (`position`).

 If you want to have the notification show indefinitely, you can set `timeout` to `0`.
-It will not be possible to close the notification manually unless you also set `allowDismiss` to `true`.
+It will not be possible to close the notification manually unless you also set `allowDismiss` or `allowConfirm` to `true`.

 ## Properties